 You can do emulation on up to four devices.
-This includes HDD, SCSI, and DT devices.
-You can also mount images from a variety of formats: MDS, MDX, VDI, VMDK, ISCSI, TC, VHD, NRG, BWT, B6T, B5T, CDI, ISZ, CCD, IMG, ISO, and MDF.
+It includes HDD, SCSI, and DT devices.
+You can also mount images from various formats: MDS, MDX, VDI, VMDK, ISCSI, TC, VHD, NRG, BWT, B6T, B5T, CDI, ISZ, CCD, IMG, ISO, and MDF.

-The GUI doesn’t look like it’s stuck in 1995, which is a problem with a lot of programs today.
-The taskbar agent is quite handy and lets you bypass a lot of the complications of this type of software with easy options instead.
+The GUI doesn’t look like it was stuck in 1995, a problem with many programs today.
+The taskbar agent is quite handy and lets you bypass many of the complications of this software with easy options instead.

 The GUI is vastly improved in this version.
-Let’s be honest, dealing with older applications can be a pain.
-With the new Lite tool, you won’t notice you’re even using an application thanks to the UI.
+Dealing with older applications can be a pain.
+With the new Lite tool, you won’t notice you’re even using an application, thanks to the UI.